-Why Glycolic Acid for Water Well Rehabilitation:
+Why Glycolic Acid for Water-Well Rehabilitation?

-NSF certified for the cleaning of potable water wells
+- Glycolic acid from Chemours is NSF certified for the cleaning of potable water wells

-Chelates hard water metal salts by forming water-soluble compounds that are easily rinsed away
+- It chelates iron and metal salts by forming water-soluble compounds that are easily rinsed away

 The Pretreatment Steps of Well Stimulation:

-Purge the well and check for large amounts of rock and gravel that can indicate a problem with the screen or the gravel pack.
+- Purge the well and check for large amounts of rock and gravel that can indicate a problem with the screen or the gravel pack.
 If a mechanical issue is present, it needs to be fixed before the cleaning procedure.

-Measure the water pH to determine the required amount of Glycolic acid for the cleaning procedure.
+- Measure the water pH to determine the required amount of Glycolic acid for the cleaning procedure.

 The Application Steps of Well Rehabilitation:

-Determine the Required Amount of Glycolic Acid:
+- Determine the Required Amount of Glycolic Acid:

-Add Glycolic acid 70% solution tech at a rate of 1/2 gallon/ ft³ standing in the wellbore.
+Add Glycolic acid 70% solution at a rate of 1/2 gallon/ ft³ standing in the wellbore.
 This should give about a 5% concentration of the acid in the water.
 The acid can also be pre-mixed with water in a preparation tank if needed.

-Example: A well with a diameter of 10" and 126 ft deep with a static water level of 30 ft below the surface.
-This well would require (126 – 30 ft) x 0.241 = 23.1 gal of glycolic acid 70% solution.
+Example: A well with a diameter of 10" and 126 ft deep with a static water level of 30 ft below the surface would require (126 – 30 ft) x 0.241 = 23.1 gal of Glycolic acid 70% solution.

-Removal of the Cleaning Solution
+- Removal of the Cleaning Solution

-Flushing and Finalizing the Cleaning Procedure
+- Flushing and Finalizing the Cleaning Procedure